Make It Happen

 Marialisa Caruso ’20 has wanted to be a writer since high school.
 Junior year she started carrying around a small notebook, taking notes in hopes of someday turning it into a book or a movie.

-So Caruso, a finance major with minors in creative writing and international business, took a chance and offered to rewrite the start and end of the film, justifying the middle action that had already been shot.
+So Caruso, a finance major with minors in creative writing and international business, took a chance and offered to rewrite the beginning and end of the film, justifying the middle action that had already been shot.
 At the time, she was taking a screenwriting course with professor of English Ron Hansen—who has several screenplays to his credit, including Casey Affleck’s The Assassination of Jesse James by the Coward Robert Ford—and was confident she could wrap up the story about a desperate father who smuggles emeralds across the Mexican border out of concern for his daughter’s life.

 The actors were hesitant at first, but Caruso started writing—and she was good.
 Not only did she finish the remaining pages but wrote in a new character, Lisa Thomas, for herself.